hukrockport/blogbai/content/post/rich-content.md

 +++
 author = "SpeakIn Editorial Team" date = 2020-04-01T00:00:00Z
-description = "COVID-19 pandemic has taken the world by storm and has already been declared an unprecedented event in the history of mankind. " feature_image = "/images/Article_Webinar.jpg" tags = ["covid19", "coronavirus", "survival"] title = "This time will never come back,reset and reinvent yourself!"
+description = "COVID-19 pandemic has taken the world by storm and has already been declared an unprecedented event in the history of mankind " feature_image = "/images/Article_Webinar.jpg" tags = ["covid19", "coronavirus", "survival"] title = "This time will never come back,reset and reinvent yourself!"